New Zealand Spinal Cord Injury Registry (NZSCIR)

 Who is enrolled?

-The two specialist NZ spinal-services which collect information for the registry are located in Auckland (Middlemore Hospital and Auckland Spinal Rehabilitation Unit, Counties Manukau Health) and Christchurch (Christchurch Hospital and Burwood Spinal Unit, Canterbury District Health Board).
-Any person with a new SCI (traumatic or non-traumatic) admitted to either spinal service from 1st Aug 2016, has information entered into the registry.
+The two specialist NZ spinal-services which collect information for the registry are located in Auckland (Middlemore Hospital and Auckland Spinal Rehabilitation Unit, Te Whatu Ora Counties Manukau Health) and Christchurch (Christchurch Hospital and Burwood Spinal Unit, Te Whatu Ora Waitaha Canterbury).
+Any person with a new SCI (both as a result of an accident or illness) admitted to either spinal service from 1st Aug 2016, has information entered into the registry.

 What information is collected?

 The following basic information (known as a minimal dataset) is collected: